nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    ![ViewCommandExpenditureMonth](images/ug/ViewCommandExpenditureMonth.png)

 2. View a LineGraph of all incomes in a specified month
-   * Examples: `view t/i mo/2022-01` <br>
+   - Examples: `view t/i mo/2022-01`
-   Expected: `Show graphically all income by month` and a LineGraph on the right of the application
+   - Expected: `Show graphically all income by month` and a LineGraph on the right of the application

 - The `MONTH` field is optional.
 If a month is specified, the entry details for the corresponding month is shown, accompanied by a LineGraph on the right of the application.
 If no month is specified, the application displays an error.